MarkStringerComedy/MarkStringerComedy.github.io/index.md

 ### Joke No. 20 - More Elephant in the room

 You see the Elephant in the room is an interesting idea because it's obviously insane.
 There is no Elephant in the room.
 If there were an elephant in this room, that would be a complete disaster, it would be mayhem.
-I was at gig just recently when somebody brought a pitbull to an open mic gig.
+I was at gig just recently when somebody brought a pit bull to an open mic gig.
 That was bad enough.

 Actually having an elephant in this room would be disastrous.
 But suggesting that there could be - that's easy.
 I just did it.
 And once you've suggested an idea, no matter how crazy.
 There are some people who think - "OK - why not?"